 Pencil Cholla Cactus– For feeling lost, confused or overwhelmed by details.
 It helps us to focus continually in a specific direction and find steadiness with our intention.
 It brings clarity and surrender into and through obstacles.

-So, lovely one, if you relate to these perfectionist tendencies, I hope this has helped and don’t hesitate to get in touch with me if you’d like some backup to remove those boulders you’re carrying.
+So, lovely one, if you relate to these perfectionist tendencies, I hope this has helped and don’t hesitate to get in touch with me or book a session if you’d like some some fast track backup to remove those boulders you’re carrying.

 Speak to you soon!